 Ever since Charles Darwin visited this archipelago in 1835, the Galapagos Islands have been a dream destination for many travellers with an interest in natural history.
 Since the 1960s this dream has become a reality and many thousands have followed in the footsteps of Darwin and visited these islands.

-The islands are largely arid at sea level, but the larger islands has highlands with more humidity and consequently with low forests.
+The islands are largely arid at sea level, but the larger islands have highlands with more humidity and consequently with low forests.
 Beauty is in the eye of the person looking, though the islands have sometimes been described as lacking that feature.
 The Giant Tortoises and iguanas, the ridiculously tame birds (including seabirds) and the rich and varied life in the surrounding seas ensure the archipelago remains popular.

 For the birders the appeal is the many endemic species found in the Galapagos and although the bird list for the islands is not long (about 150 species have been recorded in all) it includes many species that cannot be seen elsewhere.